 Can you stay at RV Campgrounds with an older RV?

 Unless you are at a place in life where the cost of a brand new RV doesn’t exceed more than 50% of your annual income – we do not feel that buying new is a wise financial choice.
-This means we bought used and we personally recommend to buy used as well.
+This means we bought used and we personally recommend buying used as well.

-Why the 10 Year Rule At Some RV Campgrounds?
+Why the 10-Year Rule At Some RV Campgrounds?

 Why this silly rule about RV age?
-The goal for most campground or RV park owners is to keep away RV’s that are NOT well maintained.
+The goal for most campground or RV park owners is to keep away RVs that are NOT well maintained.

 If you are a campground owner, the last thing you want is a motorized RV leaking all over your campground or a black tank that is leaking sewage (gross)!
-As a result, some campground owners will implement this rule about RV age (Not more than 10 years old) to help protect their property from damage as well as protecting others from safety hazards.
+As a result, some campground owners will implement this rule about RV age (Not more than 10 years old) to help protect their property from damage as well as protect others from safety hazards.

 Most of the time this rule is posted on the website for the RV Park or RV Campground.
 You can always ask when calling to make a reservation as well if the park has this rule.
 When calling or browsing the web to make those campground reservations, be sure to visit the “rules” page to see if the campground has rules about RV age.
 Side note: if you want a great way to plan those RV trips, download our FREE RV Trip Planning Template here!